13 Hitchcock Films That Were Never Made

 Hitchcock had such great luck with his adaptation of John Buchan's novel The Thirty-Nine Steps that when it came time to direct a follow-up, he decided to go back to the well with an adaptation of Buchan's novel Greenmantle.
 Hitchcock wanted to pair Cary Grant and Ingrid Bergman in the lead roles, but Buchan's estate wanted too much money for the screen rights.
 Hitchcock eventually realized his dream pairing of Grant and Bergman with the 1946 classic Notorious.

 Hitchcock spent part of 1951 adapting David Duncan's novel into a screenplay.
 The story involved a Communist agitator on the run from the authorities who steals another man's passport, only to learn that the man is wanted for murder.
 Hitchcock eventually decided "it wasn't any good," and he abandoned the idea to work on a project to which Warner Bros. had just purchased the rights: the Broadway hit Dial M for Murder.

 13. The Wreck of the Mary Deare

 Hitchcock always wanted to do a movie with Gary Cooper.
 He offered Cooper the lead role in Foreign Correspondent only to have the star turn it down because it was a thriller; Joel McCrea ended up memorably playing the part instead.
 In 1959, though, Hitchcock had another shot when MGM optioned the rights to the novel The Wreck of the Mary Deare for a Hitchcock-Cooper collaboration.

-Hitchcock and Ernest Lehman spent weeks working on the script, but they eventually decided that the story really became a snoozer of a courtroom drama and shifted their focus to the early planning for North by Northwest.
+Hitchcock and Ernest Lehman spent weeks working on the script, but they eventually decided that the story really became a snooze of a courtroom drama and shifted their focus to the early planning for North by Northwest instead.